 Duration: 12 weeks

-HSL will see 50 high school teams competing from Auckland, Waikato/Bay of Plenty, Wellington, Christchurch and Dunedin.
+HSL will see 100 high school teams competing from the North Island and South Island.

-The first HSL competition runs over 12 weeks from March 6th to the Grand Final on June 9th.
+The first HSL competition runs over 12 weeks from July 24th to the Grand Final at Armageddon Auckland on October 22nd (Labour Weekend).
 Teams will play each other in a 10 week round robin tournament, leading into the Playoffs over 2 weeks and culminating in a Grand Final.
 Every school should carry out a series of trials to form their competing team, which should be accessible by any student wishing to compete.

 Week 1 – 10 Round Robin